 |Object Name||Print, Photographic|

-Black and white photograph from the Boston Mat Leather Company, Peabody, Massachusetts, 1918.
+Black and white photograph with ball point pen noting Coloring Wheels at the Boston Mat Leather Company, Peabody, Massachusetts, 1918.

 |Collection||Local History Resource Center|